The page has been translated by Gen AI.

 To delete a DaemonSet, follow these steps.

-2. Click DaemonSet under the Workload menu on the Service Home page.
-Navigate to the DaemonSet List page.
+2. On the Service Home page, click DaemonSet under the Workload menu.
+2. Navigate to the DaemonSet list page.

-3. DaemonSet List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the DaemonSet list page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-6. If the Alert confirmation window appears, click the Confirm button.
+6. When the notification confirmation window appears, click the Confirm button.

 On the DaemonSet list page, after selecting the item you want to delete, click Delete to delete the selected DaemonSet.